Pure Farms, Pure Water (PFPW) Campaign

 We work to help decision-makers understand the need to strengthen and enforce existing rules on the discharge of animal waste into our waterways, seek to hold corporations that dictate facility operations accountable for waste management practices, promote best management policies that protect our waterways, and support independent farmers, and take legal action against violators.

-CAFO pollution has affected North Carolinians for decades.
+“CAFO pollution has affected North Carolinians for decades.
 Each year, NC hogs produce 10 billion gallons of manure.
 This unmanageable amount of waste is contaminating our waterways and harming our communities.
 In our watershed, the New River is most heavily impacted.
 Coastal Carolina Riverwatch collects regular water samples surrounding these facilities to analyze for fecal bacteria.
 We also conduct watershed flyovers to look for pollution violations.
 By collecting this data, we can work with several statewide partners to advocate for the reform of these destructive industries”. -Rebecca Drohan, former Waterkeeper, Coastal Carolina Riverwatch (in left photo).

 “This is not only a water quality problem, but also a justice problem.
 Communities that surround these densely packed farms are disproportionately affected by noxious odors, loud industrial noises, and the threat of hog waste flowing into their homes during storms.
-These communities are much more likely to be communities of color and low income, which makes this an environmental justice issue.” – Riley Lewis, White Oak Waterkeeper (in right photo)
+These communities are much more likely to be communities of color and low income, which makes this an environmental justice issue.” – Riley Lewis, former White Oak Waterkeeper (in right photo)

-PFPW Project Completion
+PFPW Research Project Reports

-Click here to read the Final PFPW Project Report
+Click here to read the final 2023-2024 PFPW Project Report

 Project Background